Phone-GWP-group

 Wasted time on site can cost your business thousands of pounds in lost productivity

-So their journey is wasted.
-Their wages still need to be paid even though they haven’t been able to achieve what they needed to.
+So their journey is wasted, and their wages still need to be paid even though they couldn’t achieve what they set out to do.
 Another job will now have to wait whilst this one is rescheduled.
-Your customer still hasn’t had their equipment fixed.
-And you now have equipment that needs to be fixed or replaced too.
+Your customer still hasn’t had their equipment fixed, and you now have equipment that needs to be repaired or replaced as well.

-All of this incurs a cost.
-And this is why it is crucial for your own toolkits and equipment to be protected as well.
+All of this incurs a cost, which is why your toolkits and equipment must be protected as well.

-High-performance cases and foam case inserts will certainly go a long way in helping to avoid this problem, and will also have the added benefit of improving your company’s reputation as reliable, efficient and worth doing business with.
+High-performance protective cases and foam case inserts will undoubtedly go a long way toward helping avoid this issue.
+They will also have the added benefit of improving your company’s reputation as reliable, efficient, and worth doing business with.

-There is another major cost frequently seen with staff working on location that can be massively reduced through using foam inserts.
+Another significant cost frequently encountered with staff working on location can be massively reduced by using foam inserts: lost tools or equipment.

-It is surprisingly common for items to be left behind or mislaid on-site accidently.
-Maybe your staff are strapped for time and rushing to their next job.
-Maybe the tool is quite a small and easy to miss.
-Maybe it is difficult to tell at a glance if all items have been repacked – so it just assumed they have been (even if this isn’t the case).
+It is surprisingly common for items to be accidentally left behind or mislaid on-site.
+Maybe your staff are strapped for time and rushing to their next job, maybe the tool is relatively small and easy to miss.
+Perhaps it is difficult to tell at a glance whether all the items have been repacked, so it is assumed they have (even if this isn’t the case).

 Lost equipment